raspberrypilearning/hello-world-simplified/en/step_4.md

 </div>
 </div>

 In Python you can work with numbers and dates.
-You can use maths operators to do sums:
+You can use arithmetic operators to do sums:

 | + | add |
 | - | subtract |